mattyoung101/tamara/papers/slides/progress_seminar.typ

 - Takes any circuit, helps to prevent it from experiencing SEUs by adding TMR
 - Netlist-driven algorithm based on Johnson's work @Johnson2010 (TODO NOT TRUE)
 - *Key goal:* "Click a button" and have any circuit run in space/in high reliability environments!

+_I'd like to extend my gratitude to N. Engelhardt of YosysHQ, the team at Sandia National Laboratories, and my supervisor Assoc.
+Prof. John Williams for their support and interest during this thesis so far._

 == References
 #slide[